CSOLYOO/RoR1ItemRework/README.md

 - Add more Item and Equipment.
 - Add config setting.
 - Do some balance thing.
-- Add new voxel model for MassiveLeech.
+- Add new voxel model for MassiveLeech and Repulsion Armor.
 - ~~Add new voxel model for Thallium.~~

 ## Special Thank